Scott Pearson | Executive Director

 Hannah Cousino | Equity and Fidelity Specialist

-Hannah Klusendorf supports the Equity and Fidelity Team on projects related to special education oversight and compliance, and she aids in the development of English Language Learners (ELL) oversight.
-She also provides support to new charter schools by overseeing the internal review of new school conditions, and connects new schools with trainings and resources.
-Prior to joining DC PCSB, Ms. Klusendorf taught high school special education in Chicago and middle school social studies in DC.
+Hannah Cousino supports the Equity and Fidelity Team with special education oversight and new school support.
+She conducts special education audits, oversees the internal review of new school conditions, and connects new schools with trainings and resources.
+Prior to joining DC PCSB, Ms. Cousino taught in public charter schools in Chicago and DC.
 She holds a Bachelors of Arts in Government and English from Georgetown University and a Masters of Arts in Teaching Special Education from National-Louis University.